WANG-AXIS/DNA/README.md

 By directory:

 classifier_exp: Contains notebooks and results used in the paper to compare separate CNN classifiers and their attack transferability.
-  -train.py: main script for training regular and decorrelated models
+  -train.py: main script for training regular and decorrelated models.
-  -train_dverge: modified script for training using simplified DVERGE methodology -attacks.py: file containing attack algorithms -models.py: file containing model architectures
+  -train_dverge: modified script for training using simplified DVERGE methodology.
+  -attacks.py: file containing attack algorithms.
+  -models.py: file containing model architectures.

 DNA_exp: Contains subdirectories cifar_exp and mnist_exp, which each contain notebooks for recreating the cifar and mnist experiments respectively.
   -train_DNA.ipynb: notebook for training and saving DNA model and accompanying classifier.